songshibo/blender-mat-addon/README.md

 # blender-mat-addon

-(Import-Only for now, working on exporting).
+(Import-Only for now).
 Pls refer to [link](https://songshibo.github.io/2021/04/12/Medial-Axis-Transform-Mesh-Generation/) for detailed generation process.

 This addon will generate medial meshes & interpolated MATs from MA files in blender